 You get through the day, perhaps you go to work, or maybe you have younger kids to take care of, but you distract yourself and carry on whatever it is you are doing.

-And then, you merrily show up at the school doors eager to hug your sweet child and see their bright eyes light up.
+And then, you merrily show up at the school doors eager to hug your sweet child and watch their bright eyes light up.

 When you set eyes on your sweet bundle of joy, you notice a wildness in their eyes.
 They seem unfocused, confused even.

-But you remain optimistic that you will learn all about what cool planet craft they did today on the way home and how much they loved running in gym class.
+But you remain optimistic that you will learn all about what cool planet craft they did today on the way home and how much they loved playing soccer in gym class.

 That doesn’t happen.